pytchlang/pytch-tutorials/catch-apple/tutorial.md

   down the stage, the player has less time to get the bowl under the apple, making the game more challenging.

-* Play a sound when the player catches an apple.  _Would have to provide a sound asset._
+* Play a sound when the player catches an apple.
+There is an apple-crunching sound as part of this tutorial.
+Make this sound part of the `Apple` sprite, by setting a `Sounds` variable just under the `Costumes` variable: `Sounds = ["apple-crunch.wav"]`.
+Use the slide-out help panel to find the Pytch function for playing the sound.

 * Make the referee jump up and down in celebration when the player catches an apple.  _Show hint of equivalent of Scratch `repeat(4)`